Nadhim Zahawi: Early life and education

-Background in Iraq

-Zahawi was born in Baghdad, Iraq, to a prominent family from Khanaqin within the Kurdish Feyli tribe.
+Nadim Zahawi was born in a prominent Kurdish family from Baghdad.
 His paternal grandfather was Nadhim al-Zahawi, Governor of the Central Bank of Iraq from 1959 to 1960, and Minister of Trade.
 His father is Hareth Nadhim Al Zahawi (born 1942), a British-Iraqi businessman who established the Al-Zahawi Group, which after the United States invasion of 2003 obtained a lucrative contract to provide logistics, cleaning and support services to the new US-led interim government.
 Now known as IPBD ("Iraq Project and Business Development"), its interests have expanded to cover steel manufacturing and property development, and generally "supporting the reconstruction effort".
 Zahawi's father is also a director of Balshore Investments Ltd, Gibraltar.

-Youth in the United Kingdom

-When he was eleven years old, during Saddam Hussein's early years in power, he and his family fled to the UK.
-Zahawi was educated at Holland Park School, before moving to Ibstock Place School and then at King's College School, an independent school in Wimbledon, London, followed by University College London, where he earned a BSc degree in chemical engineering in 1988.
+When he was eleven years old, during Saddam Hussein's rise to power, he and his family fled to the UK.
+Zahawi was educated at Holland Park School, before moving to Ibstock Place School and then at King's College School, an independent school in Wimbledon, London.
+He then studied at University College London, where he earned a BSc degree in chemical engineering in 1988.